 “This may be an odd response, but Dolly Parton is a person I look up to.
 In her lifetime, she has helped so many people.
 She doesn’t take herself too seriously, but at the same time, she stands up for herself.
 She is both a powerful musician and speaker.
 Dolly is strong and humble and an incredible philanthropist, and she truly uses her privilege for good.” said Lauren Asbury, Interim Business Development Learning & Development Manager.
 Lauren has worked at Arrive Logistics since October 2018 and currently focuses her time onboarding new employees within Business Development and ensuring they have the foundational skills to be successful.

 “I did a project on Malala Yousafzai several years ago, and ever since then, I find myself being more and more inspired by her.
-She is a Pakistani activist for female education and was shot by the Taliban for vocalizing her support for women’s education, but even after that violence, she hasn’t stopped,” said Amani Mehta, Product Manager on the Arrive Edge team.
+She is a Pakistani activist for female education and was shot by the Taliban for vocalizing her support for women’s education, but even after that violence, she hasn’t stopped,” said Amani Mehta, Product Manager on the Product team.
 “Her bravery and tenacity is just so inspiring, and she’s 23!
 We are the same age, and in her life she has not only survived a traumatic incident but spotlighted a global issue.
 As a woman of color, we are worthy of equal rights and respect, and Malala’s work champions this and encourages people to make opportunities for themselves, even if those opportunities aren’t readily available.”

 “Alexandria Ocasio-Cortez (AOC) inspires me because of her commitment to her beliefs and taking action to make change.
 She is younger than me and already a congresswoman,” said Meaggen Cooksey, Operations Manager on the Business Development team.
 “She advocates for the people of her district and fully embraces her Puerto Rican heritage.
 She truly inspires me.”